But, a new Prime Minister means a new cabinet – and that means two other important people in the housing and development world have reshuffled too.

 LandInsight is helping developers to move faster whatever life (and politics) throws at them.

-Oliver is one of our property industry experts here at LandInsight.
-He loves an adventure – he once bought a 1970s camper van to travel around Australia, bought a sailing boat off eBay and taught himself to sail, and is a fan of swimming in lakes and rivers.
+Oliver is leading the charge on the next LandTech product, looking into the world of development finance.
+He loves an adventure – he once bought a 1970s camper van to travel around Australia, and bought a boat off eBay to teach himself sailing.
 His family home is in one of the most notorious crop circle hotspots in the world (though he claims to know nothing about them).

 Stay up to date with our latest articles, product updates and more with our newsletter!